 - Strategy adjustments based on data

 I track the weekly and monthly metrics through Sydium's analytics.
-For the quarterly stuff, I export to a spreadsheet and do the deeper analysis manually.
+For the quarterly view, I export to a spreadsheet and dig in by hand.

-The review that actually changed things: Every month I ask one question - which single KPI, if improved by 20%, would have the biggest impact on revenue?
-Then I focus my optimization there for 4 weeks.
-Last quarter it was click-through rate.
-Before that it was conversion rate.
-Focused improvement beats scattered effort.
+The habit that actually changed my results: every month I ask one question.
+Which single KPI, if it improved by a fifth, would move revenue the most?
+Then I point all my optimization at that one number for four weeks.
+One quarter it was click-through rate, the next it was conversion.
+Focused beats scattered every time.

 Platform-Specific KPIs